dev-xiligroup/xili-language-plugin/README.md

 The other files are available for comments or fixes.
 Only the version in [WordPress xili-language repository](https://wordpress.org/plugins/xili-language/) is for use.

+## Latest notes
+### 20190430 - Customizer, in admin side, to work well, needs two settings :
+1. the language in general settings must be “english” core wp language
+2. you can change admin side language in top right menu of dashboard screen.
+( if not pomo script gives fatal error and customizer shows blank screen )

 ## Master Branch

 Since 2016-12-14, master branch contains dev version 2.22.1+ with some futures new features and fixes for WP 4.6 to now (April 2018) WP 4.9.5.